niyatinehal/How-well-do-you-know-me-1/README.md

 # How-well-do-you-know-me-1
-It is a pop quiz related to my interest made only using javascript.
+It is a pop quiz related to my interest made only using vanilla javascript.
+This application has been made using codesandbox.